 Throughout our operations, we make every effort to conserve resources.
 We encourage and seek out suppliers that do the same.
 We recycle or re-use waste whenever possible.
-For instance, the old stair treads in our old shop where made into shelves for the seed packet display, we used lime plaster left over from wall repairs to make paint for the first floor of our new shop, wooden packaging crates are used in window displays and sturdy delivery boxes are re-used in our internet operation.
-We 're-purpose' things whenever we can.
+For instance, the old stair treads in our old shop were made into shelves for the seed packet display, we used lime plaster left over from wall repairs to make paint for the first floor of our new shop, wooden packaging crates are used in window displays and sturdy delivery boxes are re-used in our internet operation.
+We 're-purpose' things whenever we can, including old gags.

 We also believe as a company, that the social fabric of the community that surrounds us is an important part of the environment too.
 Thus, we seek to foster good community relations and drive greater co-operation with all our neighbours.